ManageIQ/manageiq-pods/manageiq-operator/README.md

   --from-literal=CLIENT_SECRET=<your Keycloak client secret>
 ```

-#### Step 4b.
-Modify the Custom Resource (CR) .yaml file to identify your OpenID-Connect provider URL and the secret just created.
++ Modify the Custom Resource (CR) .yaml file to identify your OpenID-Connect provider URL and the secret just created.

-Modify `deploy/crds/manageiq.org_v1alpha1_manageiq_cr.yaml` as follows:

-**Note:** The domain here will work for a Code Ready Containers cluster.
-Change it to one that will work for your environment.
-Additional parameters are available and documented in the Custom Resource Definition
+Here is an example of `deploy/crds/manageiq.org_v1alpha1_manageiq_cr.yaml` for OpenID-Connect authentication:

 ```yaml
 apiVersion: manageiq.org/v1alpha1